 - Choose your Event Category, Action, Label, and Value.

 - Set your triggers.

 Tracking your user behavior is quite easy with Google Analytics!
 Make sure to wait 24-48 hours before getting concerned that your GA tracking code isn’t functioning.

-While you’re waiting, you can verify your tracking code, check your real-time reports, or head to your debug view.
+While you’re waiting for Google Analytics to update the data, you can verify your tracking code, check your real-time reports, or head to your debug view.